Morena Dam: History

 The dam was first proposed in the 1880s by the Southern California Mountain Water Company, which envisioned a system of reservoirs and connecting pipelines to transport water from the Tijuana and Otay river basins to San Diego.
-A bond issue was approved in 1896 for construction of the Morena Dam, which would form the highest and most remote of the reservoirs.
+A bond issue was approved in 1896 for construction of Morena Dam, which would form the highest and most remote of the reservoirs.
 Construction began in fall 1896, directed by San Diego city engineer Edwin Capps.
 The initial construction was fraught with problems caused by leakage and poor engineering, and work stopped in April 1898.
 It was not until May 1909 when construction resumed, under engineer Michael O'Shaughnessy.
 The job was finally finished in 1912, at a cost of about $1.5 million.

 The city of San Diego purchased the dam from Mountain Water Company in 1914.
-Since then it has been raised several times to increase its capacity – 5 ft in 1917, 10 ft in 1923, 4 ft in 1930 and 2 ft in 1946.
+Since then, it has been raised several times to increase its capacity – 5 ft in 1917, 10 ft in 1923, 4 ft in 1930 and 2 ft in 1946.
 The spillway was rebuilt and widened in 1946 to increase its safety margin in floods.

 Because the dam was built in a high mountain area with some of the highest annual rainfall in San Diego County, it was anticipated that its reservoir would fill every year.
 However, the early 1900s saw continuous drought conditions in Southern California, and the reservoir did not fill to more than a third of its capacity in the first few years of operations.
 It was not until 1916 (see below) when Morena reached capacity for the first time.

 The "Rainmaker"

-In 1916 the city of San Diego hired Charles Hatfield, a man known as the "Rainmaker", who had offered to fill Morena Reservoir at a cost of $10,000.
+In 1916, the city of San Diego hired Charles Hatfield, a man known as the "Rainmaker", who had offered to fill Morena Reservoir at a cost of $10,000.
 Although the city council doubted his ability, Hatfield was hired and set to work "rainmaking" on January 1.
 By January 10, flooding rains began to fall throughout San Diego County.
 Rising at a peak rate of two feet (0.6 m) per hour, Morena Reservoir filled and spilled on January 26, a mere 5 in from the top of the dam.
 In the rest of the county, flooding washed out bridges, inundated neighborhoods and killed over 50 people.
 The city subsequently deemed the rains an "act of God" and determined that if Hatfield were to collect the fee for filling Morena reservoir he would also have to pay for the damages caused by the rains.
 Hatfield never took the money.